Hiking Packing List: Essential Hiking Gear for Any Hike

 If you are indecisive on hiking boots vs tennis shoes, then consider a trail running shoe.
 It’s sort of the middle solution between the two.

-Sturdy sole good enough for light hiking.
-Lightweight and breathable - but not waterprood.
-Plus you can wear them on the trail or in the city - a great travel shoe option with dual uses!
+Sturdy sole good enough for light and fast hiking.
+Lightweight and breathable - but not waterproof.

 3. Sandals